VictorFouquet/QueryBuilderTS/README.md

 // Get users whose house has been built after 01-01-2000 userQuery.where('house.construction', 'gt', new Date('2000-01-01'));

-// Get user whose house's owner id is equal to one, inelegant equivalent to userQuery.where('id', 'eq', 1), but it works userQuery.where('house.owner.id', 'eq', 1);
+// Get user whose house's owner id is equal to one
+// Inelegant equivalent to userQuery.where('id', 'eq', 1), but it works userQuery.where('house.owner.id', 'eq', 1);
 ```